kubernetes/community/sig-apps/agenda.md

 # Agenda
-~~Join us for sig-apps on Wednesdays at 9am PDT on Zoom: zoom.us/my/sig.apps~~
+~~Join us for sig-apps on Wednesdays at 9am PDT on Zoom

-SIG-Apps meetings are now on **Mondays at 9am PDT** on Zoom: https://zoom.us/my/sig.apps
+SIG-Apps meetings are now on **Mondays at 9am PDT** on Zoom

 _Note, the [minutes and agenda have moved to Google Docs](https://docs.google.com/document/d/1LZLBGW2wRDwAfdBNHJjFfk9CFoyZPcIYGWU7R1PQ3ng/edit#)._